globulus/simi/README.md

     # Instances will have a single field, named timestamp
     def init(timestamp): pass

-    # This method is implemented natively via Java API.
-Note the native
+    # These methods is implemented natively via Java API.
+Note the
-    # keyword and the empty body.
+    # native keyword and the empty body.
+    native now(): pass
     native format(pattern): pass
 end
 ```